RYOcampoJr/Types-of-Functions/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.# ETH-MyToken
+This project is licensed under the MIT License - see the LICENSE.md file for details.